Meet Our Founder

 Why OrKid Psychology?

-Currently accepting new clients for virtual assessment and therapy sessions.
+Currently accepting new clients for virtual and in-person assessment and therapy sessions.

 Please reach out to schedule a free 10-minute consultation call to learn more about our services.
 You do not require a referral in order to make an appointment.